jvgeorge007-design/BodyButler/replit.md

 - July 08, 2025.
 Reordered screen 6/6: Moved "Anything else you'd like to add?" section below the coaching personality questionnaire
 - July 08, 2025.
 Migrated from Neon to Supabase PostgreSQL for enhanced features (real-time, storage, edge functions)
 - July 13, 2025.
 Restructured database schema: consolidated all onboarding fields into single JSON object (onboarding_data column) for better flexibility and easier data management
+- July 13, 2025.
+Updated onboarding flow: users complete 6-step onboarding first, then create account, then data is saved and sent to ChatGPT for personalized plan generation
 ```

 ## User Preferences